logo

 While the media is doing a good job of addressing the two needs most cited by audiences — updating and educating them — it’s lagging on two other things the majority of people find important: providing different perspectives on issues and offering more hope and optimism.

-At least that’s the consensus of the 95,000 people from 47 countries surveyed for this year’s Digital News Report from the Reuters Institute and the University of Oxford.
+At least that’s the consensus of the 95,000 people from 47 countries surveyed for this year’s Digital News Report from the Reuters Institute for the Study of Journalism at Oxford University.
 The report is the biggest ongoing study of news consumption in the world.
 It breaks down digital news audiences' consumption habits and behaviors each year.
-And for over a decade, Nic Newman, lead author and senior research associate at Oxford’s Reuters Institute for the Study of Journalism, has made sense of it all.
+And for over a decade, Nic Newman, lead author and senior research associate at the Reuters Institute, has made sense of it all.

 This year’s report devoted a section to the user needs model, a concept more news organizations are turning to in the face of declining readership, loss of trust and a flooded news market.